The Skinners' School: Headmasters

-The Rev. F.G.
-Knott was selected by the school Governors from over 80 candidates who applied to be headmaster of the new Skinners Company's Middle School for Boys.
-After graduating from Magdalene College, Cambridge he taught at Dulwich College for a number of years, before taking up his first role as Skinners' School headmaster aged 27.
+The Reverend Frederick Knott was selected by the school governors from over 80 candidates who applied to be headmaster of the new Skinners Company's Middle School for Boys.
+After graduating from Magdalene College, Cambridge he taught at Dulwich College for a number of years, before taking up his first role as Skinners' School headmaster, aged 27.
 The following report on a speech he made at Skinners Day in 1900 provides a strong indication of the ethos he imbued the school with during its formative years.

 "It was impressed upon them [the boys] the necessity of some relief from work and toil, and sports undoubtedly acted as such.
 It strengthened them, gave them a better constitution, and gave more power for work and better results.
 The School is not to be regarded as a place where many lessons were stuffed into their brains.
 It was a place where character was formed, where they learned to associate with friends and where they learned to be in sympathy with their thoughts and ideas.
 It was a preparation for a greater life."